condo in thailand

 Buying an unfinished condo is known as “off-plan” and, in this case, you will likely be given a projected finish date rather than a firm one.
 As the project goes through different stages and gets closer to completion, the date should become more concrete.

-When signing a contract, there will often be clauses related to delays in construction.
-Most state that if the delay is more than X-number-of-days then you will be due some form of compensation.
+Most state that if the delay is more than X-number-of-days, then you will be due some form of compensation.
 There will also likely be a clause based on the cancellation of the project, so make sure you are aware of your rights.

 Deposits and Payments